Privacy Notice for Visitors and Customers

-Covid-19.
-If you, or someone on your behalf, informs Japan House London that you have had Covid-19 symptoms and that you have recently visited Japan House, we will use this information in accordance with government guidelines.
-In addition, we will keep lists of visitors for timed events to assist the NHS Test and Trace system, in accordance with government advice.
+COVID-19.
+If you, or someone on your behalf, informs Japan House London that you have had COVID-19 symptoms and that you have recently visited Japan House, we will use this information in accordance with the UK Government guidelines.
+In addition, we will keep lists of visitors for timed events to assist the NHS Test and Trace system, in accordance with the UK Government advice.

 How we use your information, our legal basis for using your information and who we share your information with

 Where we have a contractual relationship with you

 We will process your personal data because it is necessary for the performance of a contract with you or to take steps at your request prior to entering into a contract.
 In this respect, we use your personal data for the following:

 - to carry out our obligations arising from any contracts entered into between you and us and to provide you with the products and services that you request from us;

 - to interact with you before you enter into a contract with us, such as when you express your interest in our products or services (for example, to send you information about our events and exhibitions or answer enquiries about them).